 ESPlanner is another financial technology company.
-They offer different products for regular users, ranging from $149 to $199 with annual fees of $70.
 Though more expensive than OnTrajectory, ESPlanner focuses on calculating your household’s living standard and figures out how to raise it.
 It looks at the standard through time to determine financial actions that should be taken to reach goals.
-It’s a similar service to OnTrajectory, but at a higher price and different focus area.
+It’s a similar service to OnTrajectory, but at a higher price and different focus.

 |Robo-Advisor||Fees||Min.
 Balance||Human Advisor|